Displays using a GFX Library

 The GFX libraries differ in their implementation in detail and some primitives are using bounding box parameters others with and height.
 This is unified by the adapter drawing functions.

-Color parameters for Output Elements
+Color parameters for Display Output Elements

 The color “none” can be used to remove the color value.